Do You Have Your Surgeon’s Undivided Attention? Maybe Not

 Obviously a key potential danger with concurrent surgeries is that the surgeon’s focus is divided.
 There can also be a problem if a patient is anesthetized for longer than safe while the surgeon takes time out to work on someone else.

-If something goes wrong during your or a loved one’s surgery, the question of whether the surgeon was involved in concurrent surgeries, whether allowed by the hospital or not, is just one of the areas that a Miami medical malpractice lawyer will investigate.
+If something goes wrong during your or a loved one’s surgery, the question of whether the surgeon was involved in concurrent surgeries, whether allowed by the hospital or not, is just one of the areas that a Florida medical malpractice lawyer will investigate.

 Source: The Advisory Board Company, “Concurrent surgeries: What’s the line between safe and reckless?,” accessed Jan.
 15, 2016